-The Company contracts with affiliates UHS and OptumRx provide administrative services related to pharmacy management and pharmacy claims processing for its enrollees.
-Fees related to these agreements, which are calculated on a per-claim basis, of approximately \$2,800 and \$510 in 2013 and 2012, respectively, are included in general administrative expenses and claims adjustment expenses in the accompanying statutory basis statements of operations.
+The Company contracts with affiliates ("UHS" and "OptumRx") to provide administrative services related to pharmacy management and pharmacy claims processing for its enrollees.
+Fees related to these agreements, which are calculated on a per-script basis, of \$4,651,828 and \$2,800,497 in 2014 and 2013, respectively, are included in general administrative expenses and claims adjustment expenses in the statutory basis statements of operations.